-Since there’s thousands of options and brands to choose from, we rounded up 7 of our personal favorite pre-made WordPress blog themes for bloggers.
-From great templates for fashion bloggers, to food bloggers to those who may also have services to offer.
-Here’s what we’re loving lately.
+Since there are literally thousands of options and brands to choose from, we rounded up a few of our personal favorite pre-made WordPress blog themes for bloggers.
+From great templates for fashion bloggers, to food bloggers to those who may also have services to offer or an actual shop.

 It was hard to land on one favorite from 17th Avenue Designs, but the Harper Theme is definitely a great option for bloggers.
 We love the focus on content and the intersertials throughout the home page.
 Giving you options to have readers subscribe to your newsletter, or check out season-specific content.

 The prettiest themes for bloggers that feel elevated and special.
 We love the Harlowe theme for its unique layout and beautiful sidebar (ever seen a beautiful sidebar before? exactly!).
+And also the Josephine theme is stunning!
+These are all built out on the free version of Elementor which is an easy-to-use customizer plugin.
 There are several themes from Pix & Hue to choose from and you won’t go wrong with any of them!

 We see Pipdig templates a lot in our inbox from applications.
 They’re super customizable and allow you to feature your posts and affiliates throughout the home page.
 However, we do find bloggers tend to turn all the options on which can result in a busy site to digest.
 Our recommendation is the Etoile WordPress pre-made template, it’s our personal favorite!

-Now that you’ve ordered a theme and are ready to install, there’s a few things to keep in mind.
+Now that you’ve ordered a theme and are ready to install it, there are a few things to keep in mind.
 Installing a theme for your blog can take a few hours of tweaking.
 Definitely plan to spend some time on a weekend or at night with a checklist of things you need to do and images ready to go.
 You’ll want to make sure you keep in mind the following!

 Have Your Brand Colors Ready To Go